A reapportionment amendment seeking to allocate senate seats by major will appear on the Spring 2019 ballot.

 “I feel like it’s a good change” said Sardinha.
 “I feel like it’s good.”

-The views and opinions expressed in this publication are those of the contributors and not necessarily those the Student Government Association of Florida Polytechnic University or Florida Polytechnic University.
+The views and opinions expressed in this publication are those of the contributors and not necessarily those of the Student Government Association of Florida Polytechnic University or Florida Polytechnic University.